-This research project seeks to understand the value that the landscape and heritage of Pendle Hill offers to our community.
-Based on the concept of 'Natural Capital' we will initially explore three key benefits that the area offers, and seek to estimate the value that they bring to our lives:
+This research project sought to understand the value that the landscape and heritage of Pendle Hill offers to our community.
+Based on the concept of 'Natural Capital' we explored two key benefits that the area offers and estimated the value that they bring to our lives.

 The Evaluator has now published the final report looking at how connecting to our landscape and to nature can help to improve wellbeing.
 72 Seasons: Look Closer is published here

 This piece of original and creative research worked with volunteers during 2020 to assess how connecting with the everyday signs of nature affected their wellbeing.
 The devastation of the Covid-19 pandemic was unforeseen; however, an online version of the planned research was able to proceed, and this produced some very interesting results.
 The summary poster highlights some of the project findings.

 You can also view our short film about 72 Seasons, filmed in December 2020 by Huckleberry Films, which beautifully illustrates how the project helped volunteers through a difficult year.